|Rebekah A. Rampey, Ph.D.|

 Teaching and Research Interests

 My teaching interests focus on physiology, both in Animal Physiology and Human Anatomy and Physiology I. I also really enjoy teaching Animal Behavior and mentoring students in student-designed research projects in Animal Physiology and Animal Behavior.
-I have taught General Biology for nonmajors for several years and coordinate our department’s capstone course, Senior Seminar.
+I have taught General Biology for nonmajors for several years and coordinated our department’s capstone course, Senior Seminar.
 I have also collaborated with colleagues in team-teaching Herpetology and Conservation Biology.

 I am particularly interested in how animals physiologically respond to their environment, especially by thermoregulation.
 This led me to focus my graduate research on the physiological ecology of hibernation at the University of Alaska Fairbanks.
 My study species were the arctic ground squirrel and the Alaska marmot, and I really enjoyed my time in the field in the Arctic capturing and studying these fascinating animals.
 I worked with Drs.
 C. Loren Buck and Brian M. Barnes to record hibernation body temperatures of free-living animals, which allowed us to better understand how these animals tolerate and thrive in the extreme environment in which they live.
 Under the mentorship of Dr. Diane M. O’Brien, I used stable isotopes as a tool to monitor metabolic fuel use and protein turnover during hibernation.
 Since there are fewer hibernators facing only moderate temperatures in Arkansas, I am applying the skills I have gained to new projects in animal physiological ecology and behavior at the Gilliam Biological Research Station.